Bartozzz/bartozzz.github.io/content/blog/2022-06-11-case-study-tilt-copters/index.md

 datePublished: 2022-06-11 00:00:00 +0100
 ---

-[Tilt Copters] is a relatively simple game created with [pixi.js] and Expo.
+[Tilt Copters] is a relatively simple game created with [PixiJS] and Expo.
 This is a project I’ve started to learn more about porting web libraries to React Native but also about game architecture and monetization.

 ## Introduction